Brick and Time: William Trent House Holds Steady in Trenton, NJ

 Built in 1719 for a Philadelphia merchant, the house stands where the Lenni Lenape once lived, then Quaker hands worked the ground, and later, the city of Trenton grew up around it.

-People know this address for its ice cream socials in June, talks about soldiers in February, and the kind of weathered cupola that marks the true age of New Jersey.
+People visit for ice cream socials in June, talks about soldiers in February, and to see the old cupola that shows the building’s long past in New Jersey.

 William Trent House